Wine food tasting culinary tradition

 The Glera grape

 About the production, the name of the grape to make the wine is Glera, also known as the Prosecco grape.
-Perfect for so many occasions and with so many foods, Prosecco is a wonderful aperitif, first course, or dessert wine.
+Perfect for so many occasions and with wine food tasting, Prosecco is a wonderful aperitif, first course, or dessert wine.
 It is also the best solution for rich and salty foods like the charcuterie.
 Therefore, for the steep slopes of the hills, the vineyards are almost always in the hands of small growers.

 Torcolato Breganze wines

 Breganze has always been the benchmark of the viticulture and the enology of the Prealps foothills.
 Hence since the 1969 boasts the DOC, first of the area of Vicenza.
-Therefore, it’s just since the eighties that we assist an increasing resonance of the wine of this area.
+Therefore, it’s just since the eighties that we assist an increasing resonance of the wine of this area offering wine food tasting solution.
 And for sure, at the national and international level, due for the nature of the Torcolato wine.
 In fact, this is a product that represents the wine-making tradition of this site.
 The route of the Torcolato Breganze Wine spreads over the foothills of the area of Vicenza.
 Between the valleys of the rivers Brenta and Astico.

 The Vespaiolo grape